cristiandima/scribe/README.md

 - other pages (about, contact, etc)
 - blog posts (the articles themselves)

-As an end user you only have to write .md files in the articles directory and run the script.
+As an end user you only have to write .md files in the content directory and run the script.
 For any advanced options or to better understand how the program works have a look at the source code (it's around a hundred lines long).

 ## Usage